daos-stack/daos/docs/admin/pool_operations.md

 The -t option allows to define the ration between SCM and NVMe SSD space.
 The default value is 6% which means that the space provided after --size will be distributed as follows:
-- 6% is allocated on SCM (i.e. 3GB in the example above)
+- 6% is allocated on SCM (i.e., 3GB in the example above)
-- 94% is allocated on NVMe SSD (i.e. 47GB in the example above)
+- 94% is allocated on NVMe SSD (i.e., 47GB in the example above)

 ### Listing Pools